ec-blaster/pyMagicSwitchbot/doc/MagicSwitchBot_API.md

 The DATA parameter has variable length, and is followed by a TOKEN and random data to fill the 16 bytes.

+Every command except the "get token" must provide the token to be accepted.
+So the first thing we must do when connecting to the device is getting our token (read section 4.5 forward).

 ## 4. Commands reference

 The following subsections describe the list of commands that the device can execute as asked by a client.